Question 2: How does your media product represent particular social groups?

 Camera/Editing:

+We have constructed this through the use of using lots of point of view shots as this gives the audience an insight into what that character see's and their view of it.
 We then developed this idea by editing filters and visual effects into the point of view shot to make them connote the way a certain character, in this case Anna, would be mentally feeling.

 I think the John's mental state is constructed well through the use of the actors body language and facial expression as he comes across a very cold and hostile.
 His persona is one that we wanted our audience to find intriguing and create enigma amongst them.